Iana-Kasimova-TR/mentoringTA/README.md

 # Hello mentor!
 Good day!
+See in Wednesday!